Firestar (Marvel Comics): One-shot and Young Allies

 In the final issue of Young Allies (issue #6), Emma Frost attempts to recruit Angelica to move to Utopia with the rest of the mutant population.
 No offer to join the X-Men was explicitly made, but as most of the mutants living in Utopia appear to be on call as needed, it can be assumed that if Firestar moved she would have been available to the team.
-Angelica refused the offer, eventually burning down Emma's hotel room to be left alone.
+Angelica refused the offer, eventually burning down Frost's hotel room to be left alone.
 Gravity and Firestar continue their evening patrols, and Frost suggests that Gravity has a romantic/sexual interest in her.
 He also appears to recognize her civilian identity when he sees her in a coffee shop, but she does not notice him.

 The Young Allies are continuing to operate as a loosely affiliated team to fight Onslaught alongside the Secret Avengers in Onslaught Unleashed, despite the cancellation of their own series.
 Then Firestar appears at a meeting held by Prodigy regarding magical hammers that have crashed into the earth.
 She and Gravity agree to co-lead an Initiative team to help keep order during the crisis.
-After Gravity is injured in a fight with Crossbones, she assumes full command until she and Prodigy travel to Las Vegas to assist with the damage control efforts after the Juggernaut's attack on the city and subsequent battle with the Heavy Hitters.
-Reunited with Gravity, who also went to Las Vegas to confront Heavy Hitters leader Hardball regarding civilian casualties during the fight, Firestar joined Gravity, Hardball and Telemetry on a mission to prevent seismic damage to the area.
-Believing they were going to die, she and Gravity revealed their secret identities to each other.
-Following the end of Fear Itself, Firestar has been seen with Gravity and their former Young Allies associate Spider-Girl fighting Hydro Man, indicating the group is still working together.

-Firestar applied for a teaching job at the Jean Grey School of Higher Learning but when she admitted that she had a thing for Iceman she was rejected as Kitty Pryde, the headmistress of the school who was doing the interviewing, was at the time Iceman's girlfriend.

 X-Men

-Firestar joined the X-Men as a new teacher in the Jean Grey School assigned to teaching physics.
-After being dragged to Hell with other members of the X-Men, she was pulled into a quest to search for the deceased Nightcrawler, at one point setting Hell itself on fire to stop a wave of demons attacking her and Iceman, an action that notably impressed Nightcrawler.
-Later on, after returning to Earth, Firestar and Iceman encountered Spider-Man.
-She participated in the containment of a massive Wendigo outbreak in Canada, became a member of the New Tian Strikeforce after Hydra's brief takeover of the USA, and battled X-Man and Carnage.
+Firestar joins the X-Men as a new teacher in the Jean Grey School assigned to teaching physics.
+After being dragged to Hell with other members of the X-Men, she was pulled into a quest to search for the deceased Nightcrawler.
+After returning to Earth, Firestar and Iceman encountered Spider-Man.